LEGION OF SUPER-HEROES

 Dave Cockrum's Outsiders

-Soon Cockrum moved to Marvel Comics, and some of his rejected Outsiders characters found their way into the all-new X-Men: Nightcrawler was taken lock-stock-and-barrel, and Trio was refashioned into Storm.
+In 1974, Cockrum went to work for Marvel Comics, and some of his rejected Outsiders characters were reinterpreted as all-new X-Men.
 They debuted in Giant Sized X-Men #1 (May 1975).
+Cockrum confirmed these things in an interview printed in the X-Men Anniversary Magazine (Sept.
+1993).

 Interview with Dave Cockrum by Peter Sanderson